Zenamine/docs/pages/cloud/vps/minecraft_server_on_vps/guide.en-ca.md

 You can rent a pre-build minecraft server or you can set it up yourself on a [VPS]({ovh_www}/vps/) or on a [dedicated server]({ovh_www}/dedicated-servers/){.external}.
 This will reduce the cost and give you full control over your game instance.

-In this tutorial, we will create a Minecraft Java Edition on a OVHcloud VPS et test its connectivity.
+In this tutorial, we will create a Minecraft Java Edition on a OVHcloud VPS and test its connectivity.

 > [!warning]
 >
 >
-OVHcloud offers servers where you are responsible of its configuraiton.
+OVHcloud offers servers where you are responsible for its configuration.
 OVHcloud does not have access to your server and we will not administer or offer software assistance.
 It is your responsibility to manage and secure your services.
 >
 >
 This document is offered as a guideline.
 We invite you to contact a specialized provider if you need help in managing your server.
 Do not hesitate to visit our [community forum] (https://community.ovh.com/en/) {.external} to exchange with others.